 You can’t beat the bargain rates at this plantation-era hotel, opened in 1917 and now run by the third generation of the friendly Manago family.
-Although clean, the original rooms with shared baths ($36) should be considered as just a cut above camping; they’re ultra-spartan and subjected to street noise from the Mamalahoa Highway.
-You’ll also find bare walls in rooms ($62–$67) in the newer, three-story wing at the rear.
-There’s no elevator service, but rooms do have private bathrooms and views of the coast; the top floor has the best lookout.
-Book the third-floor corner Japanese room for a ryokan experience, sleeping on a futon and soaking in the furo (hot tub).
+Although clean, the 22 original rooms with shared bathrooms ($41 double) should be considered just above camping; they’re ultra-spartan and subject to highway noise; children younger than 18 are not allowed.
+The 42 newer rooms in the three-story wing at the rear also have rather bare walls, but they come with private bathrooms and views of the coast that improve with each floor.
+Book the third-floor corner Japanese room for a ryokan experience, sleeping on a futon and soaking in the ofuro (hot tub).
+Note: There’s no elevator.
 Walls are thin, and sound can carry through jalousie windows used to let cooling breezes in, but neighbors tend to be considerate.
-If you want to watch TV, head to the lounge next to the Manago Hotel Restaurant , the latter popular with locals for down-home cooking and affable service.
+The lounge next to the Manago Hotel Restaurant has a TV.

 - Jeanne Cooper